 This will pop up a task manager that you get to choose the unresponsive app from.
 This manager displays and gives information about everything that runs on your computer from the system unit, CPU, Memory, Disk to the Network connections.
 To end your frustrating app, click on the “Force a Process to Quit” button which appears on the top left side then clicking “Force Quit” or “Quit”.

 To launch the terminal option, you first have to open the Applications folder followed by Utilities at the bottom.
 It will take time so patience should be a virtue over here.
 After some seconds, your username, as well as a tilde mark, will appear in a box.
 Type the word “ps -ax” press the Return key and voila!
-All your running applications will appear. then find a “PID number”.
+All your running applications will appear.
+Then find a “PID number”.

 This is where you now get to command your Mac to close the running applications.
 To do this, you have to type the words “kill PID number” This will close the unresponsive application immediately.
 This is however not the best method since the command will take out everything, not just the troublesome application.

 The above are easy tips to follow whenever you want to force a quit on Mac.
 This is helpful since waiting for the unresponsive applications can be quite disappointing.
 The only solution is always to close the application and open it again.
 This also becomes a problem since you can’t quit the app normally.
 As if not enough, it may also affect either the mouse or keyboard too.
-You may choose the process to use depending on what input works as well as master one of the 4 steps for future.
+You may choose the process to use depending on what input works as well as master one of the four steps for the future.

 However, force quitting an app on Mac is usually not safe as it may lose data in that application as well as other running applications when using the “kill command.”
 Only do it when data loss is not an issue.